-This course, delivered entirely in Anishinaabemwin, is a continuation of NP341.
-Students with intermediate-high to advancedlow comprehension listening skills will continue to develop those skills by interacting with first-speaker instructors and demonstrating their translation skills.
+This course, delivered entirely in Anishinaabemowin, is a continuation of NP341.
+Students with intermediate-high to advanced-low comprehension listening skills will continue to develop those skills by interacting with first-speaker instructors and demonstrating their translation skills.
 Instructors will utilize story-telling, skits, and word games incorporating a variety of language usage in a number of social and cultural settings.
-Speaking Lab hours will be offered separately. (formerly NP254C Advanced Immersion IV) Prerequisite: None.
+Speaking Lab hours will be offered separately.
+Prerequisite: None.

-NP343 Advanced Immersion III (replaces NP255C) 6 CR
+NP343 Advanced Immersion III 6 CR

-This course, delivered entirely in Anishinaabemwin, is a continuation of NP342.
-Students with intermediate-high to advancedlow comprehension listening skills will continue to develop those skills by interacting with first-speaker instructors and demonstrating their translation skills.
+This course, delivered entirely in Anishinaabemowin, is a continuation of NP342.
+Students with intermediate-high to advanced-low comprehension listening skills will continue to develop those skills by interacting with first-speaker instructors and demonstrating their translation skills.
 Instructors will utilize story-telling, skits, and word games incorporating a variety of language usage in a number of social and cultural settings.
-Speaking Lab hours will be offered separately. (formerly NP255C Advanced Immersion V) Prerequisite: None.
+Speaking Lab hours will be offered separately.
+Prerequisite: None.

-NP351 Comprehensive Immersion I (replaces NP283C) 6 CR
+NP351 Comprehensive Immersion I 6 CR

-This course, team taught entirely in Anishinaabemwin, builds on the first four years of courses and is the second course of Year 5 of the Anishinaabemwin Pane Immersion Program.
+This course, team taught entirely in Anishinaabemowin, builds on the first four years of courses and is the second course of Year 5 of the Anishinaabemowin Pane Immersion Program.
 Instructors and students meet for five weekend sessions during the semester for eighteen hours of immersion over two days.
 Students with advanced-low to advanced-high comprehension listening skills will continue to develop those skills by interacting with first-speaker instructors and demonstrating their translation skills.
 Instructors will utilize story-telling, skits, and word games incorporating a variety of language usage in a number of social and cultural settings.
-Speaking Lab hours will be offered separately and/or students will spend additional hours with fluent speaker(s), and/or participating in language camps, conferences and workshops. (formerly NP283C Comprehensive Immersion III, 8 CR) Prerequisite: None.
+Speaking Lab hours will be offered separately and/or students will spend additional hours with fluent speaker(s), and/or participating in language camps, conferences and workshops.
+Prerequisite: None.

-NP352 Comprehensive Immersion II (replaces NP284C) 6 CR
+NP352 Comprehensive Immersion II 6 CR

-This course, team taught entirely in Anishinaabemwin, is a continuation of NP351.
+This course, team taught entirely in Anishinaabemowin, is a continuation of NP351.
 Instructors and students meet for five weekend sessions during the semester for eighteen hours of immersion over two days.
 Students with advanced-low to advanced-high comprehension listening skills will continue to improve those skills by interacting with first-speaker instructors and demonstrating their translation skills.
 Instructors will utilize story-telling, skits, and word games incorporating a variety of language usage in a number of social and cultural settings.
-Speaking Lab hours will be offered separately and/or students will spend additional hours with fluent speaker(s), and/or participating in language camps, conferences and workshops. (formerly NP284C Comprehensive Immersion IV, 8 CR) Prerequisite: None.
+Speaking Lab hours will be offered separately and/or students will spend additional hours with fluent speaker(s), and/or participating in language camps, conferences and workshops.
+Prerequisite: None.

-NP353 Comprehensive Immersion III (replaces NP285C) 6 CR
+NP353 Comprehensive Immersion III 6 CR

-This course, team taught entirely in Anishinaabemwin, is a continuation of NP352.
+This course, team taught entirely in Anishinaabemowin, is a continuation of NP352.
 Instructors and students meet for five weekend sessions during the semester and for eighteen hours of immersion over two days.
 Students with advanced-low to advanced-high comprehension listening skills will continue to improve those skills by interacting with first-speaker instructors and demonstrating their translation skills.
 Instructors will utilize story-telling, skits, and word games incorporating a variety of language usage in a number of social and cultural settings.
-Speaking Lab hours will be offered separately and/or students will spend additional hours with fluent speaker(s), and/or participating in language camps, conferences and workshops. (formerly NP285C Comprehensive Immersion V) Prerequisite: None.
+Speaking Lab hours will be offered separately and/or students will spend additional hours with fluent speaker(s), and/or participating in language camps, conferences and workshops.
+Prerequisite: None.

-NP371 Advanced Immersion IV (replaces NP256D) 6 CR
+NP371 Advanced Immersion IV 6 CR